 - Ripe Banana Chips

 - Corn bollos (there are several versions, make sure no butter or cheese is used)

 - Salads without dressing

-- Hojaldres ( make sure no eggs or butter is used) and if it is fried apart)
+- Hojaldre- a type of fried dough.
+Make sure no eggs or butter is used and check if it’s fried separately.